 “With age comes wisdom.”

-Thank God that some of us have in our latter years grown in the wisdom of God.
+Thank God that some of us, in our later years, have grown in the wisdom of God.

 My Wisdom

-Believe me when I tell you that I am still in the process of shedding things of the world that disrupt my walk with God.
-Social Media is a means to get us worked up about irrelevant issues that bring us to a level of judging others.
-There is nothing more irksome than getting caught up in this dark entrapment.
-I, for one, am attempting to rid my mind of this deterrent.
-As a result of the mindless scrolling, I have come to the realization that this is keeping me from time spent in prayer.
+Believe me when I tell you — I am still in the process of shedding the things of the world that disrupt my walk with God.
+Social media is a perfect example.
+It pulls us into irrelevant issues and before we know it, we are judging others.
+There is nothing more irksome than getting caught up in that dark entrapment.
+I, for one, am working hard to rid my mind of it.
+The mindless scrolling was stealing time that belonged to prayer.

 Prayer